In this final chapter, you’ll learn how to measure the success of your SEO efforts. Including:

 I don’t have an affiliate link to offer, and I get no compensation for making this recommendation.
 This is genuinely my professional opinion about the best tool for measuring link acquisition.

 I primarily use Ahrefs Site Explorer to evaluate the quality of backlinks and to measure link acquisition progress.

 When evaluating the quality of a link, I look for:

-- the DR (Domain Rating)
+- The DR (Domain Rating) of the referring domain.

-- I tend to look for the highest DR sites I can find and avoid sites with less than 30 DR
+- I tend to look for the highest DR sites I can find and avoid sites with less than 30 DR.

-“When evaluating link quality, the basic rule is to ask yourself a very simple question: ‘Is this website legit?’
+When evaluating link quality, the basic rule is to ask yourself a very simple question: ‘Is this website legit?’